How to Visit Nain Iran: history in the desert

-Nain in Iran is a small town in the desert, halfway between Yazd and Tehran.
+Nain in Iran is a small town in the desert of central Iran, halfway between Yazd and Tehran.
 Most tour groups only make a quick stop to see the first and oldest mosque in Iran.
-Wikitravel convinced me that there is more to this town than the oldest mosque alone and promised me a variety of things to do such as an old castle and a bazaar.
+Wikitravel convinced me that there is more to this town than the oldest mosque alone and promised me a variety of things to do in Nain such as an old castle and a bazaar.

 Why visit Nain in Iran?